 In working out the usual hours, items such as annual leave and overtime are included.

-The 80% (or 70% and 60% in September and October) grants available are reduced to reflect the proportion of usual hours that have been worked.
+The 80% (or 70% in July and 60% in August and September 2021) grants available are reduced to reflect the proportion of usual hours that have been worked.
 The monthly cap is reduced proportionately as well.
 If the hours worked are unknown for example for piece rate workers employers should estimate the hours based on the average rate of work per hour.

 For variable hours employees there are examples on the Government website of working out the average number of hours worked based on either the previous tax year or the corresponding calendar period.

 Other calculation information

 - An employee’s working pattern does not have to match their pay period (for example, an employee could work 40 hours across a week, but be paid monthly).

 - If an employee with fixed hours took annual leave, sick leave or family related statutory leave at any time during the last pay period before 19 March 2020, this leave is ignored when working out their usual hours.